Metalnem/dark-horse-converter/README.md

 ## Downloading comics

+Easiest way to download Dark Horse comics is by using [Dark Horse downloader](https://chrome.google.com/webstore/detail/dark-horse-downloader/odciinkioeagogcogbpelccibomlenhl) Chrome extension.

-Following steps apply to Chrome web browser on Max OS X (steps shouldn't be much different for any other OS/browser combination).
+If you don't want to install the extension, you can do it manually (following steps apply to Chrome web browser on Max OS X, but shouldn't be much different for any other OS/browser combination).

 1) Open Chrome and go to [your library](https://digital.darkhorse.com/library/).